SuperNova76/FastFrames/docs/trex_config.md

 #### Fit block:

-The following options are allowed, there override the default vaues.
+The following options are allowed, there override the default values.
 The meaning of these options (as well for all the other TRExFitter options), ca be found in the [TRExFitter config documentation](https://trexfitter-docs.web.cern.ch/trexfitter-docs/settings/).

   ```FitType:```